-As of December 31, 2021, we employed a total of 2,205 full-time employees.
-The following tables give breakdowns of our full-time employees as of December 31, 2021 by function and by region.
+As of December 31, 2023 and 2022, we employed a total of 932 and 1,355 full-time employees, respectively.
+The reduction in our employee count was primarily due to workforce optimization measures made in response to changing macroeconomic conditions and shifting consumer demand for our products.
+The following tables give breakdowns of our full-time employees as of December 31, 2023 by function and by region.